spiffe/helm-charts-hardened/project/openshift.md

   "route.openshift.io/termination": "passthrough"
 ```

-The ingress object can not have a tls section, a path specified, and the pathType needs to be ImplementationSpecific
+The ingress object can not have a path specified and the pathType needs to be ImplementationSpecific

+Also, unless a secretName is specified, it can not have a tls section.